 Life Coaching Tip: Gratitude is one of the easiest and most effective ways to shift your mindset.
-It’s the fastest track to happiness, and it’s always available to you no matter the circumstances...
+Quite simply, what you focus on, you create more of.
+It’s all a matter of perspective.
+Gratitude is the fastest track to happiness, and it’s always available to you no matter the circumstances...

 “How do I stop my brain from spinning?
 Once I get on a roll telling myself ‘Everyone and everything is against me’ stories, I feel pissed-off, resentful, and hopeless.
 It’s exhausting.
 I’m on-edge, and I’m snapping at everyone around me.
 I want to fix this once and for all.”